-AD2.4.4.2 Exit level outcomes and assessment criteria Exi Exit level outcomes Assessment criteria Αq ualifying student is able to: A qu alifying student is competent if: 1.
+Exit level outcomes Assessment criteria A qualifying student is able to: A qualifying student is competent if: 1.
 Produce creative solutions to complex problems within a specialist area of design.
 1.1.
 Complex problems are identified, analysed and addressed by drawing on knowledge and methods of a specialist of design.
 1.2 Multiple creative solutions to complex problems are generated by using design thinking skills.
 1.3 Appropriate design solutions are prototyped using relevant design tools and technology.
 1.4 Design solutions are tested and the outcomes assessed.
-1.5 Design solutions demonstrate an understanding of ethical issues and the users' contexts and affect positive change.
+Design solutions demonstrate an understanding of ethical issues and the users' contexts and affect positive change.
 1.6 Design solutions demonstrate knowledge of design theory.
-1.7 Creative solutions are produced both independently and as members of interdisciplinary teams.
+Creative solutions are produced both independently and as members of interdisciplinary teams.
 2. Conduct and report research under supervision.
-2.1 A research proposal for a research essay is prepared to an acceptable standard. · 2.2 Research is informed by design theory.
+2.1 A research proposal for a research essay is prepared to an acceptable standard.
+2.2 Research is informed by design theory.
 2.3 Research is conducted competently using methodologies appropriate to design research.
 2.4 Research findings are presented and reported according to prescribed academic conventions.
 2.5 Research findings offer creative insight and rigorous interpretation of problems and issues pertaining to a specialist area of design.